- Stanford University, Stanford, CA, U.S., Research Fellow in Personalised Medicine, 2015-2017.

 3. Human Variation

-We are interested to study human variation in healthy subjects in collaboration with other research labs.
+We are interested in studying human variation in healthy subjects in collaboration with other research labs.
 The hPOP (Human Personalized Omics Profiling) project is designed to study the variance of molecular markers across a large number of participants.
 Recent advances in high throughput technologies allow profiling of thousands of analytes within a single experiment.
 These measurements could potentially be used to diagnose disease early, monitor treatment progression and stratify patient groups to ensure each individual obtains the treatment best suited to their needs.
 This personalized approach to medicine would include continuous monitoring of thousands of parameters over a whole lifetime.
 However, in order to be able to interpret such data, we need to have a better understanding of the underlying natural variation of these molecular parameters in health and disease.
 Only if we know the natural ranges of individual analytes, the expected responses to perturbations and the long-term trends in their levels, can we draw meaningful conclusions from comprehensive personalized profiling.

 Often, biological phenomena cannot be studied or measured directly (or doing so would be too resource-intensive) and researchers need to use in silico simulations to analyze complex phenomena.
 Some well-known examples in computational biology include protein folding or kinetic modelling where computer simulation-based approaches are used heavily.
 In mass-spectrometry based proteomics, peptide digestion, chromatographic separation and collision-induced dissociation to fragment charged peptide precursor ions are complex phenomena which can be approached using simulation to provide predictions and insights into error rates during peptide identification and peptide quantification.